 Data from the NCMHCD on Indigenous status should be interpreted with caution.
 Jurisdictional advice is that the data quality and completeness of Indigenous identification varies.
 The methodology for the identification of Indigenous status varies both between jurisdictions and between services within a jurisdiction.
 Subsequently, the identification process may result in a different status being recorded among multiple service contacts or between service providers.
-Indigenous status is missing for 9.2% of contacts in the 2013-14 NCMHCD.
+Indigenous status is missing for 8.0% of contacts in the 2014-15 NCMHCD.

-States and territories provided information on the quality of the Indigenous status data for 2013-14 as follows:
+States and territories provided information on the quality of the Indigenous status data for 2014-15 as follows:

-- New South Wales reported the quality of the Indigenous status data to be acceptable but that there are always opportunities to improve.
-The activity based funding model in NSW will drive improvements in data quality including Indigenous status. - Victoria reported the quality of the Indigenous status data to be acceptable but that there continue to be areas for improvement. - Queensland reported that the quality of Indigenous status data in 2013-14 was acceptable, with an improvement on reporting from 2012-13, and further improvement in future collections is promising. - Western Australia reported that the quality of Indigenous status data for 2013-14 was acceptable; however, they acknowledged the importance of continuing work to improve initial data collection and validation protocols at both local and state levels.
-Suggested areas for improvement included education and training at the data capture point, data analysis and action in cases where the status changed between time points and routine monitoring and ad hoc auditing of data. - South Australia reported that the quality of Indigenous status data was acceptable, and generally an improvement on the previous year's data. - Tasmania reported the quality of Indigenous status data was acceptable and quite high for 2013-14, with an improvement on previous years due to the ceasing of industrial action. - The Australian Capital Territory reported that the quality of Indigenous status data was acceptable. - The Northern Territory considered the quality of the Indigenous status data to be acceptable and consistent between services.
-The data collection system provides multiple opportunities for the updating of Indigenous status.
+- New South Wales reported the quality of the Indigenous status data to be acceptable but that there are always opportunities to improve and that variation in Indigenous status is impacted by changes in culture, processes and systems. - Victoria reported the quality of the Indigenous status data to be acceptable but that there continue to be areas for improvement. - Queensland reported that the quality of Indigenous status data in 2014-15 was acceptable, with continued improvement on reporting from earlier years, and further work to improve future collections is ongoing. - Western Australia reported that the quality of Indigenous status data for 2014-15 was acceptable and plans to introduce a new data quality process in 2016-17 which will target records with missing or unknown Indigenous

+- status.
+WA also acknowledged the importance of continuing work to improve initial data collection in areas including: improved cultural education and training in data capture at the point of collection; analysis and action regarding clients who change their Indigenous status between contacts. - South Australia reported that the quality of Indigenous status data was acceptable, and generally an improvement on the previous year's data, though reported that further investigation and follow-up with services found apparent high rate of unknown Indigenous status. - Tasmania reported the quality of Indigenous status data was acceptable though reported a deterioration in contacts for registered clients and an increase in missing diagnosis.
+Tasmania has also changed the way they report group/patient absent contacts which has let to zero being reported this year. - The Northern Territory considered the quality of the Indigenous status data to be generally very reliable given the high participation rate in the NT and the sensitivities of that population in all areas of Health policy.